vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/id/hindutva/articles/goel_sitArAm/hindu_temples_2/22_bib.md

 1969, New Delhi, 1973.
 1974, New Delhi, 1981.

-*Epigraphia Indo-Moslemica*, 1907-12, 1913-20, 1921-30, 1931-36 ans
-1937-50, New Delhi Reprint, 1987.
+*Epigraphia Indo-Moslemica*, 1907-12, 1913-20, 1921-30, 1931-36 ans (1937-50, New Delhi Reprint, 1987.

 Eschmann, Anncharllote et al., *The Cult of Jagannath and the Regional Traditions in Orissa*, second printing, New Delhi, 1981.

-*First Encyclopaedia of Islam* 1931-1936, 9 Volumes, Leiden Reprint, 1987.
+*First Encyclopaedia of Islam* 1931-1936, 9 Volumes, Leiden Reprint,

+1987.

 *Fourth Annual Report of the Minorities’ Commission*, New Delhi, 1983.

-*Futûhãt-i-Ãlamgîrî* of Ishwardas Nagar, translated into English by Tanseem Ahmad, Delhi, 1978.
+*Futūhāt-i-Ãlamgīrī* of Ishwardas Nagar, translated into English by (Tanseem Ahmad, Delhi, 1978.

 Gardner, Rev. James, *Faiths of the World*, 2 Volumes, New Delhi Reprint, 1986.

 Gibbon, Edward, *The Decline and Fall of the Roman Empire*, Vol. III, Modern Library Edition, New York, n.d.

-Gillaume, A., *The Life of Muhammad*, A translation of Ibn Ishãq’s *Sîrat Rasûl Allãh*, OUP, Eighth Impression, Karachi, 1987.
+Gillaume, A., *The Life of Muhammad*, A translation of Ibn Ishāq’s *Sīrat Rasūl Allāh*, OUP, Eighth Impression, Karachi, 1987.

 Glasse, Cyril, *The Concise Encyclopaedia of Islam*, London, 1987.